learn-co-curriculum/dsc-http-request-response-lab/README.md

 You will be able to:

-* Understand and explain the HTTP Request/Response cycle
+* Explain the HTTP request/response cycle
+* List the status codes of responses and their meanings
+* Obtain and interpret status codes from responses
-* Make HTTP requests in Python using the ‘requests’ library
+* Make HTTP GET and POST requests in python using the `requests` library

 ## Open Notify